ClusterHQ/flocker/docs/tutorials_examples/tutorial/vagrant-setup.rst

    Your network connectivity and CPU speed will affect how long this takes.
    Fortunately this extra work is only necessary the first time you bring up a node (until you destroy it).

 #.
-After ``vagrant up`` completes you may want to verify that the two VMs are really running and accepting SSH connections:
+After ``vagrant up`` completes you may want to verify that the two virtual machines are really running and accepting SSH connections:

    .. prompt:: bash alice@mercury:~/flocker-tutorial$ auto